lichonger2/DPGLA/README.md

 # DPGLA: Bridging the Gap between Synthetic and Real Data for Unsupervised Domain Adaptation in 3D LiDAR Semantic Segmentation
 This is the Pytorch implementation of our DPGLA paper submitted in IROS 2025

+## Notice: Documentation & Code Enhancement
+We are currently in the process of refining the code and improving the clarity of the README documentation.
+If you come across any issues, please feel free to reach out.
+We appreciate your feedback and will work to address any concerns promptly

 ## Installation
 The code has been tested with Conda environment with Python 3.8, CUDA 10.2/11.1, pytorch 1.8.0, wandb, [Open3D](https://www.open3d.org/), [pytorch-lighting 1.4.1](https://lightning.ai/) and [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine).